 Infant Classes (Foundation Stage, Year 1 and Year 2) must not exceed 30 children per teacher.
-Applications into reception year up to the Published Admission Number of 60 will always be accepted.
+Applications into reception year up to the pupil admission number (60) will always be accepted.
 Beyond this, applications for year groups which would cause infant class size of 30 to be exceeded will normally be refused.
 This includes where admission would cause the infant class size limit to be breached in the future.